Self help for Depression? What can you really do to help yourself coping with mild to moderate depression signs?

 - And, it doesn't involve any anti-depressant drugs either.

 The fact is, even with the endless medications in use today, it's very likely changes need to be made to modify, or perhaps even eliminate behavior that may have contributed to the depression in the first place.

 What is the cause of your depression signs?

 There are many answers to that question, but even mild depression is often rooted in an early childhood experience or trauma.

-Although it can be important to know the exact cause, especially in a clinical depression, it's much more important to act on the result in a moderate or mild depression, and to take some action and break the cycle.
+Although it may be important to know the exact cause, especially in a clinical depression, it is much more important to act on the result in a moderate or mild depression, and to take some action and break the cycle

--What sort of self help for depression will work for you?
+-What kind of self-help for depression will work for you?